niolabs/docs/docs/getting_started/locally.md

 ## Add Blocks to a Project

 Before we move on, you're going to want to add some blocks to your project.
-Block can be added from the command line or in the System Designer.
+Blocks can be added from the command line or in the System Designer.

 nio blocks are installed to instances using the Block Library.
 The collection of blocks created by {{ book.product }} is also stored in the [nio-blocks GitHub repository](https://github.com/nio-blocks).
 You can search for blocks in the System Designer or in GitHub.